Alfajor: In Spain

 On 15 September 2004, protected geographical indication was ratified by the Consejo de agricultura y pesca de la junta de Andalucía and published in the Official Journal of the European Union as Alfajor de Medina Sidonia on 6 March 2007.

 In the province of Cuenca, Spain, where the alfajor is called alajú it is made with almond, honey and figs, all wrapped in a wafer.
 Medina Sidonia was the capital for the Arabic world of confection, where the alfajor has centuries of history with a recipe that has been transmitted from generation to generation.
 In this town, there is an account of Mariano Pardo de Figueroa, a gastronomist better known by his pseudonym Doctor Thebussem, who documented the history of this sweet, wherein he wrote that on 2 July 1487, Enrique de Guzmán, second count of Medina Sidonia, ordered the council and majors of the region to send to Malaga 50 cows, 50 oxen, 200 calves and provision of alajú from his city.

 The recipe documented by the accounts of Thebussem in the 19th century is defined as the following:

-In France

-The sweet sandwich cookie sold and largely consumed in France is the macaron.
-This typical Parisian confection is presented with a ganache, buttercream or jam filling sandwiched between two cookies, akin to a sandwich cookie.
-This meringue-based sweet should not be considered a counterpart of the Alfajor in France.
-Both sweet pastries are extremely similar in shape; nevertheless, the method and ingredients of the confection differ significantly.
-The alfajor is made with a biscuit base, whose dough, whether made of corn-starch or flour, is usually more compact and solid.
-Instead, the macaron is made with meringue, which can be Italian or French.